******* Mathematics at the Ness of Brodgar

 Preface 27/10/12

 It is a pity this extraordinary find, like the squares, circles and triangles of Maeshowe which you can find elsewhere on this site (The Measure of Maeshowe), are not appreciated by archaeologists the way they deserve.
-The mathematical facts I found about both sites are at least as important as anything they found so far, but they’d rather not consider it, it seems.
+The mathematical facts I found about both sites may be as important, if not more, than what they found so far.
+They find ‘things’, artefacts, I discover numbers and mathematics.

 Introduction